Random Products of Standard Maps: Applications and examples

-In particular $F_{r,\tau_1,\tau_2,\tau_3}$ is NUH and has a physical measure.
-The same holds in a $\mathcal{C}^2$ neighborhood of it. \end{theorem} For further information on this family and other symplectic twist maps we refer the reader to \cite{Gole2001}.
+The same holds for every conservative map in a $\mathcal{C}^2$ neighborhood of $F_{r,\tau_1,\tau_2,\tau_3}$. \end{theorem} For further information on this family and other symplectic twist maps we refer the reader to \cite{Gole2001}.

 To the extent that the author could check none of these examples can be treated by any available technique in the literature, and is his hope that he provided enough evidence to convince the reader of the versatility in the method presented.
 It is also worth noticing that for establishing our results it is not necessary to assume a priori ergodicity of the map.
 In particular, we do not need to perturb to guarantee accessibility as the methods based on the invariance principle \cite{ExtLyaExp} usually require.
-This is important by two reasons: first because our goal is understand concrete examples instead of their perturbations (i.e.\@ random products of the standard map, versus perturbations of random products of the standard map), and second because as we mentioned in the introduction, establishing NUH of the system could be used in some cases to establish ergodicity \cite{Obata2018}.
+This is important by two reasons: first because our goal is understand concrete examples more than their perturbations (i.e.\@ random products of the standard map, versus perturbations of random products of the standard map), and second because as we mentioned in the introduction, establishing NUH of the system could be used in some cases to establish ergodicity \cite{Obata2018}.

-\subsection{Cocycles over the shift.}
+\subsection{Cocycles over the shift}

-Systems exhibiting similar dynamics with PH skew-products are cocycles over expansive endomorphisms, and in particular over shifts spaces.
+Systems exhibiting similar dynamics with PH skew products are cocycles over expanding endomorphisms, and in particular over shifts spaces.
 These kind of maps are also very popular in the literature.
-See \cite{Arnold1998} for an introduction to the subject.
+As an example, we consider for a positive integer $k$ the complete shift space in $k$ symbols